Contact: 908-264-5324 to schedule Audition date & time

 Guest Soloist: Mary Zilba

-Wicke conducted and produced Continuo Arts’ “Christmas Time in the City” and the Lee Kjelson Memorial “Sounds of Music Series” series in Carnegie Hall and in 2011 the first Festival Internazionale Di Arte Per Giovani Musicisti in Rome, Italy.
-She was the principal conductor for the 2012 Inaugural season of the Minuetto Music Festival and returned to conduct the second Giovani Musicisti Festival in Rome, Vatican City, Assisi and Prague.
-Making history in February of 2014, Dr. Wicke conducted the first concert inside the Sistine Chapel by an American organization.
+Wicke conducted and produced the Carnegie Hall “Christmas Time in the City” concert series in 2009 and the Lee Kjelson Memorial “Sounds of Music Series” in 2010.
+In 2011, Dr. Wicke conducted the first Festival Internazionale Di Arte Per Giovani Musicisti in Rome, Italy.
+She also served as the principal conductor for the 2012 Inaugural season of the Minuetto Music Festival and returned for the second annual Giovani Musicisti Festival to conduct the world premiere of Stephen Edwards Missa Brevis in Rome, Vatican City, Assisi and Prague in 2012.
+In February of 2014 she conducted the first concert in history inside the Sistine Chapel by an American organization and conductor in addition to concert performances in Ireland.
 The 2015 season included serving as Chorus Master for the world premiere of Disney’s “The Hunchback of Notre Dame” at the Paper Mill Playhouse.
+In 2016 she returned to conduct on the Festival Pro Musica E Arte Sacra in Rome and Vatican City sharing the series with the Vienna Philharmonic, Zubin Metha and other international artists of note and will conduct on the International Festival of the Aegean in 2019.

 Samantha Ferrara is the Continuo Arts Musical Theater Director.Ms Ferrara is a 2014 Graduate of Westminster Choir Colleg with a BM in Music Education and a minor in Musical Theater.
 Ms. Ferrara is currently teaching chorus and orchestra at Mountain View Middle School in Mendham and is the Alto Section Leader at St. Bernards Episcopal Church.